Particular/docs.particular.net/tutorials/nservicebus-101/lesson-5/tutorial.md

 ### Modify immediate retries

 The only configurable option you need for immediate retries is how many of them to attempt.
 The default value is `5`, but you may want to set it to a higher or lower number.
-Many developers prefer to set it to `0` so that they can [avoid the "wall of text" effect when an exception is thrown](/samples/logging/stack-trace-cleaning/) during development, and then set it to a higher number for production use.
+Many developers prefer to set it to `0` so that they can limit the "wall of text" effect when an exception is thrown, and then set it to a higher number for production use.

+INFO: For further strategies to limit the "wall of text" effect in stack traces, especially with async code, check out the [Stack Trace Cleaning](/samples/logging/stack-trace-cleaning/) sample.

+To configure the endpoint to disable immediate retries:

  1. In the **Sales** endpoint, locate the **Program.cs** file.
  1. Before the endpoint is started, add the following code: